Takeaways

 Unlike federal loans, which typically have fixed interest rates, private student loans may offer variable rates that fluctuate over time based on market conditions.
 You should know the potential for rate increases and factor this into your repayment plans.

-Smart Money -> What is the Federal Funds Rate?
+Learn More: What Is the Federal Funds Rate?

 Credit Requirements